Lauren Lane

 • Preheat the oven to 275°F (135°C).
 Set aside a large roasting pan or rimmed baking sheet and foil.

 • If your ribs still have the thin membrane covering the back of the rack, remove it.
-See note below.
+(If you don't know how see the video in the notes)

 • Season both sides of the ribs liberally with salt and pepper and a sprinkle of garlic powder.
-If you are using a spice rub, rub it over the ribs.
+If you are using a spice rub, skip the salt and massage the rub all over the ribs generously.

 • Place each rack of ribs, meat-side up, on foil and wrap tightly.
 You may need to cut the ribs in half to fit them into the pan.
 Cover the pan or baking sheet tightly with aluminum foil.
 Alternatively, wrap the rack in tight foil packets and place them on the baking sheet.

-• Bake the ribs until the meat falls easily from the bones, 2 ½ to 3 ½ hours.
+• Bake the ribs until the meat falls easily from the bones, 2 ½ to 3 hours.
 If ribs don't pull from the bone easily, continue cooking.
-If the meat pulls away from the bone, they’re ready.
+If the meat pulls away from the bone, they're ready to eat.

-• Remove from the oven.
+• Making ahead- remove from the oven.
 Let cool and refrigerate until ready to eat.

 • When ready to serve: Reheat ribs in oven at 275 degrees for 20-30 minutes.
 Then turn your oven to broil.
 Slather with BBQ sauce and return to the top rack of the oven.
 Broil until lightly browned.
 WATCH them!
 It only takes a short amount of time.
 Alternatively, you can finish them off with a char on a hot grill!